project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ### Backup Postgres

-To take a backup of Postgres, follow these steps:
+To take a backup of the Postgres database:

 1.Run the following script to take a full backup of the Postgres database